 During my 25 years as a classroom teacher, I attended many, many annual reviews for my students with identified special needs.
-So I was delighted when guest blogger Gillian Marchenko send the following guest post just in time for annual review season.
+So I was delighted when guest blogger Gillian Marchenko sent the following guest post just in time for annual review season.
 Parent who will soon attend an annual review may want to get a pencil and paper so you can take notes!

 5 Ways to Set a Positive Tone at Your Child’s IEP Annual Review